techpavan/mvn-repo-cleaner/README.md

       Comma separated list of groupIds (full or part) to be ignored.
     --path, -p
       Path to m2 directory, if using a custom path.
+    --retainOld, -ro
+      Retain the artifacts even if old versions.
+Only process the configured inputs.
+      Default: false

 Feel free to raise any issues or recommend any changes or improvements.